What are Some Important Qualities of a Good Boss?

-1. Communicates with Their Boss
+1. Good Bosses Communicate with Their Boss

 Every boss has a boss.
 In a small business it is your spouse, banker, investors, customers, and sometimes even your suppliers.
 In a larger business there are layers of management that require constant attention to make happy.
 Communicating with your boss is critical to getting ahead, getting anything done, and getting resources for your projects.
 A good boss communicates with their boss and does not leave them in the dark.
 A bad boss never provides anybody with enough information to understand what is going on.

-2. Prevents Problems Before They Occur
+2. Good Bosses Prevent Problems Before They Occur

 An ounce of prevention is worth a pound of cure.
 Yet many people spend most of their time fixing problems instead of taking preventive action.
 A good boss understands what risks lay ahead and actively plans on how to prevent or minimize them using policies, procedures, and well-defined processes.
 A bad boss is constantly firefighting and has no time (or skill) for fire prevention.